 - Shrimp Carbonara Recipe

 - 4 vine-ripened tomatoes

 - 1 garlic clove chopped

 - Preheat oven to 450 degrees.

-- Roughly chop up the tomatoes.
-Place chopped tomatoes in a bowl with the oregano, garlic, and oil.
-Add salt and pepper to taste.
-If the tomatoes are quite juicy, you can choose to strain off some of the juice.
+- If the tomatoes are quite juicy, you can choose to strain off some of the juice.

-- Drizzle the oil over the pizza and bake for 10-14 minutes - the cheese should be bubbly, and the crust should be slightly browned.
+- Bake at 450 degrees for 10 to 14 minutes.
+The cheese should be bubbly and the crust should be slightly browned.